Best Mattress for Pressure Points of 2023

 How to Choose a Mattress Firmness for Pressure Points

 An important aspect of finding the right bed is figuring out what firmness you need.
 Mattress firmness refers to how much cushioning it provides.
 Cushioning directly affects pressure points and thus is crucial to relieving them.

 Most mattress companies measure firmness on a scale of 1 to 10, with 1 being extra-soft and 10 being extra-firm.
 You’ll most likely want a mattress that falls in the middle of this range as an overly firm bed will cause painful pressure build-up, but an overly soft bed may cause you to sink and leave you stiff or achy.

-Choosing a mattress firmness to soothe your pressure points comes down to your sleep position and weight.
+Choosing a mattress with the right firmness to soothe your pressure points comes down to your sleep position and weight.

 - Side sleepers should look for soft or medium mattresses to properly cushion the hips and shoulders.